-In addition, the District established a methodology for valuing its share of the native groundwater in the Hemet-San Jacinto Groundwater Basin, including additions and withdrawals and recorded \$1,173,899 and \$2,279,683 in water inventory for the fiscal years ended June 30, 2013 and June 30, 2012, respectively.
-The fiscal year June 30, 2012 amount was recorded as a prior period adjustment (refer to Note 15 to the basic financial statements).
+In addition, the District established a methodology for valuing its share of the native groundwater in the Hemet-San Jacinto Groundwater Basin, including additions and withdrawals and recorded \$2,091,314 and \$1,173,899 in water inventory for the fiscal years ended June 30, 2014 and June 30, 2013, respectively.
 The District's methodology identifies various water layers in the basin and assigns a zero dollar value to native water, with additions of imported Settlement Agreement water valued at purchase cost and withdrawals valued at a weighted average cost of all inventory layers.
-The following table illustrates the changes in water inventory for the fiscal years ended June 30, 2012 and June 30, 2013.
+The following table illustrates the changes in water inventory for the fiscal years ended June 30, 2014 and June 30, 2013.